 the jewish bakery, nahoum’s, opened in 1902… even today, the shop is always crowded, it’s a major feat to elbow your way in, get someone’s attention, and buy the almond macaroon or baklava or christmas cake you desire on that day. yes, the most well known jewish bakery in calcutta made the best christmas cake. it still does. time brings change, the city is now called kolkata, the british have gone, and only a handful of baghdadi jews remain, but come december, the queues for the season’s best cake will start.

-it was in india that the jews of iraq came to be known as baghdadis, after the city most of them were from. the anglicized baghdadian jews was also used. but baghdadi gained currency; it in fact refers to jewish immigrants from all over the middle east; from syria, afghanistan, persia, and other places in the region, besides iraq.
+it was in india that the jews of iraq came to be known as baghdadis, after the city most of them were from. the anglicized baghdadian jews was also used. but baghdadi gained currency. baghdadi jew or iraqi jew, in fact, refers to jewish immigrants from all over the middle east… from syria, afghanistan, persia, and other places in the region, besides iraq.

 the baghdadis were traditional and religious people. there were so many dietary necessities as observant kosher jews, there were worries and concerns of all kinds; about faith, about family, about the future; it must have been quite a challenge to keep it all together in an all new, unfamiliar place. and they must have missed the taste of baghdad: the various dishes jewish matriarchs had developed in iraq, over time, and cooked with care, fussing over every detail. food is all about connection, i feel sometimes. it feeds not just a physical hunger but something far deeper, within us… familiar tastes and aromas seem to centre us. like a ballast that holds us steady as we sail through life, which has its share of storm and turbulence.